victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 Dropbox -> Website

-### PDFs
+### PDFs of research papers
 Dropbox -> IFTTT
-Then edit them in Drawboard PDF
+Then edit them in Drawboard PDF and take notes in OneNote

-I need a better
+- Good: Very easy to
+- Good: Papers are kept in an archival file format
+- Bad: Papers aren't organized.
+- Bad: No online search (use Google docs?)

 ### Latex Papers, Assignments
 Dropbox -> Sharelatex